dendronhq/dendron-site/vault/dendron.topic.workspace.native.md

 not affect your experience with VSCode, but you can disable it if you experience any issues using the [[dendron.watchForNativeWorkspace|dendron://dendron.dendron-site/dendron.ref.config.vscode-config#dendronwatchfornativeworkspace]] option in the extension settings.

+If you disable this setting, you'll need to reload your window with `Developer: Reload Windows` or otherwise restart VSCode to load the Dendron workspace when you [[create a Dendron Native workspace|#setup]].